earthly/website/blog/_posts/2021-10-22-bash-string.md

  - bash strings
  - bash substring
 ---
-### Writing Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-- [ ] Run mark down linter (`earthly +blog-lint-apply`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
-- [ ] Raise PR

 One thing that bash is excellent at is manipulating strings of text.
 If you're at the command line or writing a small script, then knowing some bash string idioms can be a lot of help.